-After reviewing the budget of the authority, the board have a reasonable expectation that the authority has adequate resources including the continuation of support from Central Government, to continue in operational existence for the foreseeable future.
-The statement of accounts therefore continue to be prepared on a going concern basis.
+After reviewing the budget of the Authority, the board have a reasonable expectation that the Authority has adequate resources including the continuation of support from Central Government, to continue in operational existence for the foreseeable future.

 3. Income

 Rates receivable